-If you want to buy a mattress for around $300 or under, something you’re going to want to take into account before you pull the trigger is the brand’s return policy, and if they offer a risk-free trial period.
+If you want to buy a bed in a box mattress for around $300 or under, something you’re going to want to take into account before you pull the trigger is the brand’s return policy, and if they offer a risk-free trial period.
 If they don’t, you just need to make certain you know what the bed is going to feel like and whom it is best for.

 When it comes to choosing between a firm mattress, soft mattress, or somewhere in between, you should first consider your weight and how well the mattress you select will support you.
 Your mattress will also last longer if you purchase one that accommodates your weight.
 Let’s bring back the college student and little kid examples from earlier.